Myndex/TuttleAndButtle/README.md

 > _Additionally, it gives accessibility a bad reputation: “You can’t even agree on what colors we should use.
 Accessibility makes everything more complicated!”.
 This already is a common sentiment, and speculating what the future might be, based on an early working draft, will not help with it._

-**Logical fallacies:** Straw Man Argument, Begging the Question (circular argument), Post Hoc "post hoc ergo propter hoc", Red herring.
+**Logical fallacies:** straw man argument, begging the question (circular argument), post hoc "post hoc ergo propter hoc", red herring.

 The fact that WCAG&nbsp;2 promoted a contrast metric that was not peer-reviewed, not tested, and was even objected to back in 2007, is the source of any "bad reputation".
 The fact that we in the Visual Contrast group spent years developing a stable and useable guideline is not contributing to that bad reputation.
 Mr. Eggert's claim here is purely for the purpose if disparagement.